BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 </div>

 ---
-On-chain addresses are only meant to be used once.
-Therefore, users have to interact with others to specify unique address(es) to be used every time they want to pay or get paid.
-This takes time and effort, along with the possibility of mistakes while handling on-chain addresses.
 [Silent payments](https://github.com/bitcoin/bips/blob/master/bip-0352.mediawiki) is a protocol involving static addresses that are used to derive unique on-chain address during every transaction.
-This not only prevents address reuse, but also removes the need for repeated interaction.
+This prevents [address reuse](/guide/glossary/address/#address-reuse) without requiring repeated user interaction, enabling an interaction model for on-chain transactions centred around users.

 For eg: Alice, who runs an NGO, can simply post a static address on her website, and receive bitcoin donations at unique on-chain addresses that only she can identify.
 The static address itself never shows up on-chain.

-Silent payments also allow users to customize their static address with labels, which are detected when payments are received.
-This improves features such as [coin selection](/guide/how-it-works/silent-payments/), [contacts](/guide/daily-spending-wallet/contacts/) in powerful ways while making them easier to use.
+Silent payments also allow users to customize their static address with labels that are detected when payments are received.
+This is a powerful feature providing useful, actionable information in [coin control](/guide/how-it-works/silent-payments/) and [contacts](/guide/daily-spending-wallet/contacts/) while reducing manual efforts.

-Overall, silent payments enable a powerful, but simpler and safer payment experience centred around people.

 ## Silent payments in brief

-A silent payment transaction happens in 4 broad steps:
+Using the same address for multiple payments tells everybody on the network that these payments were made to the same user.
+Every interaction to get a new address takes time and effort, along with the possibility of mistakes while handling on-chain addresses.
+Silent payments circumvent both these issues by using static addresses.

+Here's how silent payments make this possible:
 - The receiver shares/publishes a static payment address
 - The sender obtains & uses it to derive a unique on-chain address
 - The sender broadcasts a transaction that pays this derived address